 See item 12.3.

 4.5 Facebook Admin – Steven now has this facility and had created a Facebook group for the Halloween disco.
-A Facebook group could be created for fundraising activities.
+A Facebook group could be created for the members but separate groups may be set up in the future for specific fundraising events.

 4.6 ELC Books to be purchased – ELC, P1, P2 books have been purchased and are in the School Office.
 Wrapping night is Tuesday 26th November.
 Parent Council to provide wrapping paper.
 School provides scissors and sellotape.